InnerSourceCommons/InnerSourceLearningPath/contributor/06-conclusion-script.md

 J: We hope you've enjoyed watching and reading the articles and videos and hope you could take away some interesting new insights for your journey towards InnerSource and being a good contributor.

 I: If you haven't done so already, we would like to invite you to also learn more about the other aspects of InnerSource in our InnerSource learning path: http://innersourcecommons.org/learningpath/

+-> Show link overlay.

 Be welcome to additionally check out the InnerSource group [InnerSource Commons](http://innersourcecommons.org) online!
 Feel free to join the discussion and share your experiences and lessons learnt in your organization.

+-> Show link overlay.
+Special customized overlay a la innersourcecomms.org/invite that we could then map to the Slack inviter or elsewhere or just the blank domain?

 J: Live long and have prosperous projects!